-Unity has in place a discretionary Employee Participation Plan; awards are linked to whether Unity has met its overall business objectives based on the end of year financial results.
-For 2019 the Bank estimate an award in the region of 7% of salary will be made (2018: 7%).
+Unity has in place a discretionary Profit-Sharing Plan; awards are linked to whether Unity has met its overall business objectives based on the end of year financial results.
+For 2020 the Bank estimate an award in the region of 6% of salary will be made (2019: 7%).
 Awards under the scheme qualify as "variable remuneration" as defined in the Code.
 Any awards under the scheme that are payable to individuals will be paid as a one-off cash payment.
-We have also established a Share Incentive Scheme and a Company Share Option Plan.
-Awards are expected to be made under these plans in 2020.
+In 2020 we established a Share Incentive Plan and a Company Share Option Plan.
+Given the impact of Covid-19 and guidance from the regulators during economic uncertainty and the need to conserve capital, the Board decided to delay the implementation of these share awards.
+The Board will review this in 2021.